Greg Mortimer

 2019, 31 October: Maiden voyage

 The 'Greg Mortimer' operates in Antarctica and the European Arctic.
-The expedition vessel, ordered by US-based company SunStone Ships at China Merchant Industry Holdings, is the first to use Ulstein Group?s X-BOW® hull design, which has a tapered fore ship shape so it can pierce waves of all heights.
-This reduces pitching and bow impact loads in rough seas, preventing the vessel from rising on the waves and dropping heavily onto the water?s surface as it would with a traditional bulbous bow.
+The expedition vessel, ordered by U.S.-based company SunStone Ships at China Merchant Industry Holdings, is the first to use the ULSTEIN X-BOW® hull design, which has a tapered fore ship shape to pierce the waves.
+This reduces pitching and bow impact loads in rough seas, preventing the vessel from rising on the waves and dropping heavily onto the water's surface as with a traditional bulbous bow.
 It also takes less fuel for the vessel to cut through the waves, reducing fuel costs and energy use.

 Wildlife observations

-Several observation areas offer a range of views out to the spectacular panoramic scenery.
-Also, the vessel features unique hydraulic viewing platforms, which are folding out to bring the passengers closer to the passing marine life and seabirds.
+Several observation areas offer a range of views of the spectacular panoramic scenery.
+The vessel also features unique hydraulic viewing platforms, which fold out to bring passengers closer to the passing marine life and seabirds.

 Excursions made easy

-Other highlights include a custom-designed platform for kayakers and divers, a dedicated sea-level craft loading platform which makes loading and unloading easier than ever, and a changing room/mudroom for storing outdoor clothing and gumboots after an adventure.
-Side ports located on the port and starboard sides of the vessel facilitate the loading and offloading of four inflatable crafts at the same time.
-A boarding area offers quick and safe access to the kayaks.
+Other highlights include a custom-designed platform for kayakers and divers, a dedicated sea-level craft loading platform that makes loading and unloading easier than ever, and a changing room/mudroom for storing outdoor clothing and gumboots after an adventure.
+Side ports located on the port and starboard sides of the vessel facilitate the loading and offloading of four inflatable crafts simultaneously.

-The Greg Mortimer has one of the lowest polluting marine engines in the world due to low energy consumption, high fuel-efficiency and a streamlined design to deliver an 80% reduction in emissions compared to Tier 1 engines.
+The Greg Mortimer is one of the lowest-polluting marine engines in the world due to its low energy consumption, high fuel efficiency, and streamlined design, which deliver an 80% reduction in emissions compared to Tier 1 engines.

 The ship can also utilise virtual anchoring to hold its position using a combination of GPS, steering technology, propellers and thrusters.
 This protects the sea floor and minimises the damage caused by conventional anchors.